ouster-lidar/ouster-ros/README.md

 ```
 The command should list all available arguments, whether they are optional or required and the
 description and posible values of each argument.

+New launch file parameter:
+**point_type**: This parameter allows to customize the point cloud that the
+  driver produces through its `/ouster/points` topics.
+Choose one of the following
+  values:
+  - `original`: This uses the original point representation `ouster_ros::Point`
+           of the ouster-ros driver.
+  - `native`: directly maps all fields as published by the sensor to an
+           equivalent point cloud representation with the additon of ring
+           and timestamp fields.
+  - `xyz`: the simplest point type, only has {x, y, z}
+  - `xyzi`: same as xyz point type but adds intensity (signal) field. this
+           type is not compatible with the low data profile.
+  - `xyzir`: same as xyzi type but adds ring (channel) field.
+          this type is same as Velodyne point cloud type
+          this type is not compatible with the low data profile.

 ### Invoking Services
 To execute any of the following service, first you need to open a new terminal